technomancy/leiningen/README.md

   machine you can still use a client JVM if you install 32-bit packages; on Debian try ia32-sun-java6-bin.
 Once you've installed it, run `sudo update-java-alternatives -s ia32-java-6-sun`.

+  It is possible to use a 32-bit JVM for the `lein` process while using a 64-bit JVM for sub-processes such as swank-clojure, by setting the environment variable LEIN_JAVA_CMD to the path of your 32-bit java binary and the JAVA_CMD env variable to the path of the 64-bit version.

 **Q:** I don't have access to stdin inside my project.
 **A:** This is a limitation of the JVM's process-handling methods;